johnbillion/plugin-info/readme.txt

 The majority of the available shortcodes can be seen from the post writing screen.
 Just click the '[show]' link in the 'Plugin Info' box.

-Please see http://lud.icro.us/wordpress-plugin-info/ for a definitive list of all the available shortcodes.
+Please see http://lud.icro.us/wordpress-plugin-info/ for a complete list of all the available shortcodes.
 There are a few additional (less useful) shortcodes listed there.

 Shortcodes which display a formatted hyperlink can have their default link text overridden by adding a 'text' parameter.
 For example: `[plugin homepage text='Homepage']` will display a link to the plugin homepage with the link text 'Homepage'.